The best US VPN to use in or outside the USA 2020

-Regardless of why you need or use a VPN, US VPN locations are by far the most prevalent.
+Regardless of why you need to use a VPN, US VPN locations are by far the most prevalent.
 So whether you're looking to sign up for a VPN in the US, or you want to dial in to a US VPN location from outside the USA, we have got you covered.
-We've tested all the US VPN options to give you the best US VPN guide.
+We've tested all the options out there to present you the best US VPN guide.

 VPNs also mean great privacy and protection online which is ideal for travel when connected to potentially insecure public Wi-Fi at stations, airports and hotels.
 So getting a premium US VPN is a no-brainer.
 Enhanced security, better speed and top customer service are a few examples that make the best stand out.